 Have you figured out what your style is and do you stick with it?

 My likes have changed over the years, but I’m really striving to find a classic and timeless look that I don’t feel the need to change with all the trends every few years.
 It’s hard NOT to fall for a few trends, but there are some I know will not stand the test of time like some of the classic photos above will do.
+We all have to figure out what WE love and want to live with and finding inspiration pictures always seems to work for me.

 What are some things you are tired of seeing in decorating?
 Go ahead and tell me and I’ll share a few of mine.
 Even though I have a little bit of chevron in my house, it seems to have been way overdone and I think it will be on the way out soon, along with all those antlers and animal heads that have been so popular the last couple of years.